-The “America Invents Act” (AIA) is a U.S. Federal Statute enacted by Congress and signed into law by the U.S. President, Barrack Obama.
-The act was signed September 16, 2011, and effectively set in motion the wheels to move the United States patent system from a “first to invent” to a “first inventor to file” system, eliminating the long-standing “interference” proceedings, and implanting “post-grant proceedings”.
-The primary components of the provisions went into effect on September 16, 2012 and on March 16, 2013.
+The “America Invents Act” (AIA) is a federal statute, the act was signed September 16, 2011, and effectively set in motion the wheels to move the United States patent system from a “first to invent” to a “first inventor to file” system, eliminating the long-standing “interference” proceedings, and implanting “post-grant proceedings.”

 With this series, we will begin by breaking down the AIA provisions starting with the updated 35 USC 102, which was altered by the America Invents Act.
 The updates to 35 USC 102 stress “certainty” over “equity.”
 The primary goal of the updated 35 USC 102 is that the first inventor to file a patent application should be the one who ends up with the patent.
 Before the America Invents Act was implemented, usually the first to invent was awarded the patent, regardless of whether or not they were actually the first to file.

 The new 35 USC 102 is divided into four parts: 35 USC 102(a)-(d).
 Section 102(a) is where the ‘prior art’ is housed, while 102(b) lays out what exceptions can be used to avoid the ‘prior art’ laid out in 102(a).
 Sections 102(c) & (d) contain definitions for what qualifies as “common-ownership” and what qualifies as the “effective filing date,” respectively.
 Today we’re going to talk about 35 USC 102(a), this will be followed up with the other four sections as the series continues.

 For more on 102(a), continue reading below